-To book a treatment with one of our qualified therapists, dial 2048.
+To book a treatment with one of our qualified therapists, please contact reception.
 Please arrive 15 minutes earlier than your booked treatment time.
-Late arrivals will be able to enjoy the time remaining on their treatment, but will be charged for the full treatment.
+Late arrivals will be able to enjoy the time remaining on their treatment but will be charged for the full treatment.
 Lockers are provided for your valuables.

 The Garden Spa has a garden-inspired food menu to replenish, revive and delight you.
 Please note that no glass containers or alcoholic beverages are allowed at the pool.
 Although we do not serve food or drinks at the pool, we can offer you chilled still or sparkling water from the gym should you be thirsty.
 If you would like to enjoy other eats or drinks, you can do so at the Greenhouse, which is right next to the pool.

 Booking is essential for spa treatments.
 Open Monday to Sunday 8h00–17h00.